storyfeet/dugi_bialan/content/works/out_of_my_way.md

 # After school, coming home off the bus, sam began to walk the rest of his way home, and as he was walking he came to a narrow section.

-devin mengi zon la, dan bengo la, zan esamm wei giawin da mengi begi. lon wei giawin, is-mon wei guma da man bi megi-munin leli
+mengi zon li beni la, dan bengo la, zan esamm wei giawin da mengi begi. lon wei giawin, is-mon wei guma da man bi megi-munin leli

 # But just as he was going down it, someone else was coming down it, the other way.